 Ahab

-King Ahab comforts his wife, Jezebel, on the night before her priests confront the prophet Elijah.
-She fears that, without believers, her god will die.
+The king of Israel comforts Jezebel, his wife, Jezebel, on the night before her priests confront the prophet Elijah.

 Ahab is a curious figure.
 While he has a reputation as a dangerous, evil king, he was actually quite passive.
 He went along with his wife's rampage against the prophets of his fathers' god, but did little of his own.
 He also seemed to be in close communication with Jezebel's nemesis, Elijah.